List of Webby Award winners

 This is a list of the people, companies or websites that won the annual Webby Awards presented by the International Academy of Digital Arts and Sciences.
 The Webby Awards have been dubbed the "internet's highest honor".

+1996

+In 1996 the Association for Computing Machinery awarded an "ACM Student Webbie Prize"; this was expected to be repeated in subsequent years but was not.
+This ACM Webbie Prize is not related to the Webby Awards which began the following year but may be easily confused with them.
+The 1996 prize was awarded for the concept of a "web mediator".